JiuFengSC/ElasticAST/README.md

 ```

 # Citation
-Please cite our paper(s) if you find this repository useful.
+Please cite our paper if you find this repository useful.
 ```
 @inproceedings{feng2024elasticast,
   author={Feng, Jiu and Erol, Mehmet Hamza and Chung, Joon Son and Senocak, Arda},